forcedotcom/ServiceSDK-Android/README.md

 # ServiceSDK-Android

-This repo is for the Android version of the Salesforce Service SDK
+To see the Android reference documentation, go [here](http://forcedotcom.github.io/ServiceSDK-Android/).